 Communications and Marketing

-Responsible for developing and driving the communications and marketing strategies of NSLA projects and activities, using consistent language and public messaging.
+Responsible for developing and driving the communications and marketing strategies of NSLA projects and activities where required.

 - Promotion of eResources in NSLA libraries including Google Adwords campaign; new eResources logo; production of flyers and bookmarks; updated library websites (2012)

-- Consultation in development of communications documents for NSLA projects including Literacy and Learning; Collaborative Collections; Digital Collecting and Preservation; Indigenous Group
+- Consultation in development of communications documents for NSLA projects, including Literacy and Learning, Collaborative Collections, Digital Collecting, Digital Preservation, Indigenous Group.

 Working group members